omkarcloud/botasaurus/README.md

 ```
 ### What are the recommended settings for each decorator to build a production-ready scraper in Botasaurus?

-For websites with minimal bot protection, use the `Request` module.
+For websites with minimal protection, use the `Request` module.

 Here's a template for creating production-ready datasets using the `Request` module: